-As of December 31, 2023 and 2022, the Fund did not make any significant accounting judgments and estimates in the preparation of its financial statements.
+As of December 31, 2024 and 2023, the Fund did not make any significant accounting judgment or estimate in the preparation of its financial statements.

 4. Financial Risk Management Objectives and Policies

 Risk Management Structure

 Effective risk management ensures that risks taken are properly identified, assessed, measured and managed.
 The diligent monitoring and management of all risks, specifically credit, market, liquidity, and operational risks are being built through the development of a risk culture that will cover daily business activities and decision-making.